This animation demonstrates the anatomy of birds through the example of mallards.

 This animation demonstrates birds' bones and eggs through the example of the common blackbird.

-The characteristic colors of the common kingfisher aid the bird in catching its prey.
+The characteristic colours of the common kingfisher aid the bird in catching its prey.

 Penguins are birds living in the Antarctic and adapted to cold temperature and swimming.